 Music Genre and Style

-It’s crucial to determine the music’s style and genre you want to work with and create before committing to a purchase.
+It’s crucial to determine the style and genre of music you want to work with and create before committing to a purchase.

-For example, if you’re making beats with low-end, bass with a lot of thump, look for models with a healthy low end.
+For example, if you’re making beats with low-end bass with a lot of thump, look for models with a healthy low end.

 Based on a space’s acoustics, consider conducting studio treatment to make the most of your monitors.
 If the room is acoustically dead, then you wouldn’t need to do this.

-The Yamaha HS5 doesn’t require any treatment.
+I find it convenient how the Yamaha HS5 doesn’t require any treatment.
 It’s a foundational product that works well in most rooms.

 Features and Benefits

-The HS Series
+The Yamaha HS Series